How Madeleine McCann search at reservoir unfolded and what police found

 How Madeleine McCann search at reservoir unfolded – and what police found

-‘Materials’ found during three-day operation sent for analysis to Germany, where prime suspect is already in jail for rape
+‘Materials’ found during three-day operation at Barragem do Arade sent for analysis to Germany, where prime suspect is already in jail for rape

-Acting on tip-offs, police searched the remote Barragem do Arade reservoir in Portugal last week, an area that prime suspect Christian Brueckner frequented from 2000 to 2017.
+Acting on tip-offs, police searched the remote Barragem do Arade reservoir in Portugal, an area that the prime suspect in the case, Christian Brueckner, frequented between 2000 and 2017.

+Hans Christian Wolters, prosecutor for the city of Braunschweig, said: “Whether some of the items actually relate to the Madeleine McCann case cannot yet be confirmed.”

+Earlier this week, officers said “materials collected” during the search had already been sent to Germany for analysis.

-And a “relevant clue” was found during the police operation in the Algarve last week, Portuguese newspaper Correio da Manha reported.
+At least one “relevant clue” was found during, according to Portuguese newspaper Correio da Manha.

-Separately, investigators are set to widen the search again after photographs belonging to 43 year-old Brueckner were also said to have revealed clues.
+Separately, investigators are set to widen the search again after photographs belonging to the 46-year-old Brueckner were said to have yielded further clues.

+Here is an overview of everything we know about the latest phase of the investigation.

-With help from Portuguese police, and with Scotland Yard detectives watching on, German investigators scoured the beauty spot 16 miles from Silves, near the southern coast of the country.
+With help from Portuguese police, and with detectives from Scotland Yard watching on, German investigators scoured the beauty spot 16 miles from Silves, near the southern coast of the country.

 Starting on Monday last week, investigators sealed off a mile-long peninsula jutting into the reservoir and set up tents as an operations base.